Skip to content

 1. Violet Oon Singapore: A Timeless Icon

-Violet Oon Singapore is synonymous with Peranakan dining.
+Violet Oon Singapore is synonymous with Peranakan dining and widely regarded as a pioneer in elevating authentic Nyonya food to fine dining status.
 As one of the most celebrated modern Peranakan restaurants, it beautifully balances tradition with sophistication.
 With multiple outlets, including at Funan, ION Orchard, and Jewel Changi, Violet Oon is a household name for locals and visitors looking for a refined take on Peranakan cuisine.

-- Signature Dishes: The ayam buah keluak is a must-try, featuring tender chicken infused with the earthy richness of the buah keluak nut.
-Other favourites include beef rendang and the smoky sambal buah keluak.
+• Signature Dishes: The ayam buah keluak is a must-try, featuring tender chicken infused with the earthy richness of the buah keluak nut.
+Other favourites include beef rendang, the smoky sambal buah keluak, and the delicate kuay pie tee with its crisp textures.
+The desserts, such as the gula melaka-infused kueh lapis, showcase the intricate layering of Peranakan flavors.

-- What Sets It Apart: Impeccable, polite and attentive service, elegant ambiance, and a menu that honors heritage while catering to modern palates.
+• What Sets It Apart: Impeccable, polite and attentive service, elegant ambiance, and a menu that honors heritage while catering to modern palates.
+The restaurants often feature artful presentations that make each dish Instagram-worthy, enhancing the overall dining experience.

-- Best For: Family gatherings, special events, private events, and wine-paired dinners.
+• Best For: Family gatherings, special events, private functions, and wine-paired dinners.

 2. Guan Hoe Soon: A Heritage Gem

-Established in 1953, Guan Hoe Soon is one of Singapore’s oldest Peranakan restaurants.
-Located in the east near Joo Chiat, it embraces a no-frills approach, offering diners an authentic taste of Nyonya Singapore.
+Established in 1953, Guan Hoe Soon is one of Singapore's oldest Peranakan restaurants.
+Located in the east near Joo Chiat, it embraces a no-frills approach, offering diners an authentic taste of Nyonya Singapore with recipes that have been carefully preserved over days of preparation.

-- Signature Dishes: Their ayam buah keluak is a hallmark of authenticity, while dishes like chap chye (braised vegetables) and ngoh hiang (five-spice meat rolls with a flavorful filling) remain customer favorites.
-Don’t miss the ikan assam pedas (spicy tamarind fish).
+• Signature Dishes: Their ayam buah keluak is a hallmark of authenticity, made with a complex rempah that is pounded fresh daily.
+Dishes like chap chye (braised vegetables) and ngoh hiang (five-spice meat rolls with a flavorful filling) remain customer favorites.
+Don't miss the ikan assam pedas (spicy tamarind fish), which balances tangy and spicy notes perfectly.

-- What Sets It Apart: A commitment to traditional recipes passed down through generations.
+• What Sets It Apart: A commitment to traditional recipes passed down through generations, cooked with meticulous care by experienced cooks who understand the textures and flavors that define Peranakan cuisine.

-For a true taste of Peranakan heritage, head over to Guan Hoe Soon for an authentic experience.
+For a true taste of Peranakan heritage, head over to Guan Hoe Soon for an authentic experience that marks the essence of Peranakan culture.

 3. Candlenut: Michelin-Starred Modernity

-As the world’s first Michelin-starred modern Peranakan restaurant, Candlenut pushes the boundaries of Nyonya food with creative flair.
-Led by chef-owner Malcolm Lee, the restaurant showcases how tradition can be preserved while embracing modernity.
+As the world's first Michelin-starred modern Peranakan restaurant, Candlenut pushes the boundaries of Nyonya food with creative flair.
+Led by chef-owner Malcolm Lee, the restaurant showcases how tradition can be preserved while embracing modernity and innovation.

-- Signature Dishes: The Ah-ma-kase tasting menu offers a curated journey through Peranakan flavors, featuring elevated dishes like wagyu beef rendang and ayam buah keluak reinvented with a modern twist.
+• Signature Dishes: The Ah-ma-kase tasting menu offers a curated journey through Peranakan flavors, featuring elevated dishes like wagyu beef rendang and ayam buah keluak reinvented with a modern twist.
+Candlenut is known for its artistic plating and the use of premium ingredients sourced to advance the authenticity and depth of each dish.

-- What Sets It Apart: Artistic plating, premium ingredients, a visionary approach to tradition, and the way the chef-owner and team warmly host guests, making hospitality a central part of the dining experience.
+• What Sets It Apart: Artistic plating, premium ingredients, a visionary approach to tradition, and the way the chef-owner and team warmly host guests, making hospitality a central part of the dining experience.
+The restaurant's location in the upscale Dempsey area adds to its refined atmosphere.

 4. The Blue Ginger: A Warm, Family-Friendly Favorite